HOW TO BUY THE BEST EXTRA VIRGIN OLIVE OIL

 WHAT DOES “EXTRA VIRGIN” OLIVE OIL MEAN?

-When you buy olive oil you should always look for the two MAGIC words EXTRA and VIRGIN on the label.
+When you buy olive oil you should always look for the two MAGIC words EXTRA and VIRGIN on the label or COLD PRESSE.

 An olive oil which is extra and virgin is a PERFECT olive oil.
-What makes it perfect is the combination of a low acidity level AND zero defects at the organolectic test conducted by a panel of certified extra virgin olive oil tasters.
+What makes it perfect is the combination of extraction without chemicals (only with a machine), extraction at low temperature, a low acidity level AND zero defects at the organoleptic test conducted by a panel of certified extra virgin olive oil tasters.

-To be extra virgin (or perfect) olive oil these things have to happen.
+To be extra virgin (or perfect) olive oil these things have to happen all at the same time.